 |Payments for regularly scheduled debt service||

-What is not included or accepted through the CEBA application portal:
+What is excluded or unacceptable through the CEBA application portal:

 |Payments incurred for materials consumed to produce a product ordinarily offered for sale by the borrower.||Input materials that: